-Taking part in art activities and coming together to be creative as a group can have a positive lasting impact on health and wellbeing.
-Our outreach programme of art workshops continues to go from strength to strength, growing steadily since 2011, to become a wide scaled initiative delivered across a broad cross section of health and care environments in Scotland.
+Taking part in art activities and coming together to be creative in a group can have a positive lasting impact on health and wellbeing.
+Our engagement programme of art workshops continues to go from strength to strength, growing steadily since 2011, to become a wide scaled initiative delivered across a broad cross section of health and care environments in Scotland.

 Our workshops aim to encourage creativity and absolutely no prior experience of art is required; the focus is on becoming involved in the process rather than on a final product.
 Each workshop is unique, inspiring spontaneity, discovery and revelation.

 We work with a fantastic team of professional artists who are highly experienced at designing and delivering art workshops in community and care environments.
 They understand some of the fears and doubts people may have when they first take part and are skilled in facilitation and encouraging creativity.

 Doing things I've never done before.
 Working with other people.
 Very pleased with what I did-didn't think I'd be able to do it.
 Workshop participant

 People accessing our art workshops are identified by partners we work with including NHS and the community health sector and participants have experienced a range of benefits in taking part.
 For example:

 |Improve mental health||

 I didn’t think that coming along would have that impact...it’s given me some of my confidence back...I didn’t think that was possible Workshop participant

 Staff said it was one of the most therapeutic and enjoyable classes that the men had had Volunteer for Alzheimer Scotland art workshop

 The people we work with are at the heart of our approach.
 We work closely with everyone involved to tailor workshops specifically to the needs of the participants with and to suit the setting in which they run.
 Although workshops are bespoke they may include the following: